cytomining/cytominer-vm/README.md

 This packer configuration creates a VM provisioned with tools need for profiling analysis.

-- Python and R packages
+- Python packages
-- cytominer, cytotools, cytominer-database, and dependencies
+- cytominer-database and dependencies
 - Distributed-CellProfiler and dependencies
-- Docker
 - Mount S3 (s3fs) so that CellProfiler can access files
 - Mount EFS